5 attributes every attacking midfielder must have

 Technique

 Technique does not mean juggling the ball a thousand times or mastering fancy tricks.
-Having these skills helps, but won’t make you a good footballer.
+Having these skills helps, but it won’t make you a good footballer.
 How many freestylers do you know that play at the highest professional level?

 Killer pass